samfrances/udacity-server-config/README.md

 - Created new user: `grader`
 - Granted sudo privileges to `grader`
 - Configured ssh so that only grader can ssh in
+    - Enforced key-based authentication only.
     - `AllowUsers grader`
+    - `PermitRootLogin no`
 - Changed SSH port to 2200
 - Set up ufw to only let through http, ssh and ntp requests
 - Set up postgresql, with user called catalog, and database called catalog